 At GOSH, we perform lots of cardiac catheterisations each year and the team looking after your child are very experienced.
 However, as with all procedures, there are risks, which although unlikely, you should understand.

 The cardiac catheterisation may be performed under sedation or general anaesthetic, and although every anaesthetic carries a risk, this is extremely small.
-There is only a small risk of infection because no incisions or cuts are necessary.
+There is only a small risk of infection because no large surgical incisions or cuts are necessary.

 If your daughter is aged 12 years old or more, we will ask about her periods and whether there is any possibility she could be pregnant.

 Your child will return to the ward after they have recovered from the anaesthetic.
 After a general anaesthetic, some children feel sick and may vomit.
 Your child may have a headache or a sore throat or experience some dizziness, but these side effects are usually short-lived and not severe.

 Your child will need to stay in bed for a few hours after the procedure to make sure the catheter site has started to heal.
 The nurses will check your child regularly during this time.
 Once your child has recovered fully from the sedation or anaesthetic, has had something to eat and drink and passed urine, you will be able to go home.

 The results of the cardiac catheterisation will usually be discussed immediately or if further opinions are needed, a letter will be sent out to you or discussed at your child’s next outpatient appointment.

 Your child starts bleeding from where the catheter was inserted.
 Apply firm pressure to the area for 5 to 10 minutes.
 If the bleeding does not stop, call 999 for an ambulance.